 All each of us had to carry was a lightweight life jacket and a paddle, dipping our paddles now and then while the sun warmed our faces.
 We were reminded how lucky we were compared to Voyageurs who had braved harsh temperatures and lugged heavy bales throughout the year.

 See Rocky Mountain Wildlife

-As our guide explained how Voyageurs navigated waterways to trade and establish commercial outposts in Western Canada, someone would spot another bald eagle flying near shore and let out a whoop.
+As our guide explained how Voyageurs navigated waterways to trade and to establish commercial outposts in Western Canada, someone would spot another bald eagle flying near shore and let out a whoop.
 The most strenuous part of our journey was craning our necks to see all of the wildlife in the sky and on riverbanks.

-We saw osprey flying to and from their nests, a few bald eagles, and some deer meandering near the shore.
+We saw osprey flying to and from their nests, a few bald eagles and some deer meandering near the shore.
 There were also riders navigating their horses on a nearby trail, so close that I could hear the clip-clop of hooves.
 On the right day, Canada’s national animal, the beaver, can be glimpsed from the canoe.

-The Bow River winds through the mountains, its water turning colors from blues to greens.
+The Bow River winds through the mountains, its water turning colours from blues to greens.
 We were happily exploring wilderness, even if it wasn’t the threatening wilds of long ago.
 This tour is perfect for beginner and intermediate paddlers who want a fresh perspective and a look back in time in Banff National Park.

 You can also try the Voyageur canoe experience in nearby Kananaskis Country with Kananaskis Outfitters.